Florida lawmakers debate political bias on college campuses

 In 2017, the University of Florida rejected a request for Richard Spencer, a well-known white supremacist, to speak on its campus due to concerns of violence.
 The university later reversed its decision after it was sued under the First Amendment, but Spencer's speech was drowned out by protesters.

-An organization called Speech First recently filed a lawsuit against the University of Central Florida for instituting a harassment policy that protects students from speech that is offensive, as well as a computer policy that bans messages deemed to be hateful, among other policies.
+An organization called Speech First filed a lawsuit last month against UCF for its harassment policy, as well as a computer policy that bans messages deemed to be hateful, among other policies.
+In a statement to news outlets, UCF has said it's reviewing the complaint and “has a long history of supporting free speech and open expression.”

 In 2018, a Pew Research Center survey of Americans pessimistic about higher education found that 75% of conservatives thought there was too much concern over protecting students from potentially offensive views.
 Only 31% of liberals agreed, according to the poll.

-Critics of the legislation questioned what lawmakers would do with the results of the proposed surveys of campus populations.
+Critics of the proposed Florida legislation questioned what lawmakers would do with the results of the proposed surveys of campus populations.

 “It’s great to have the information about how students feel but there’s a danger that it could be used as a tool or a weapon basically by state lawmakers to withhold appropriations,” said Clay Calvert, a law professor and director of the University of Florida's First Amendment Project.
 Calvert said lawmakers might move to cut funding for different universities based on the survey's findings.

-At a hearing earlier this month, Sen. Tina Polsky, a Democrat, questioned whether hate groups such as Nazis or the Klu Klux Klan would be able to enter a campus under the legislation.
+At a hearing earlier this month, Sen. Tina Polsky, a Democrat, questioned whether hate groups such as Nazis or the Ku Klux Klan would be able to enter a campus under the legislation.

 “You just can’t practice in absolutes and say that every single person is welcome on campus, because they’re not,” Polsky said in an interview.
 “This is meant to be a safe place for students."